PelionIoT/mbl-docs/Docs/tutorials/wifi_setup.md

           RX bytes:1922 (1.8 KiB)  TX bytes:7189 (7.0 KiB)
 ```

-After connecting to AndroidAP5, `wlan0` is assigned an IP address (by the DHCP server).
+After connecting to AndroidAP5, the DHCP server assigns `wlan0` an IP address.

 If we check the ConnMan configuration folder, we can see the service profile for this connection: